Mander Portman Woodward: Curriculum

 The majority of students take A level courses.
 A small cohort each year take GCSE/IGCSE courses.
 One-year university foundation programmes are available for international students.
-The AQA Extended Project Qualification (EPQ) is available to students wishing to take this alongside their other studies, usually in year 12.
-Every new joiner has an admissions meeting preceding entry to formulate a tailored study plan; students have complete flexibility in terms of subject choice, level and course duration.
+The AQA Extended Project Qualification (EPQ) is available to students wishing to take this alongside their other studies usually in year 12.

 Full A level and GCSE courses are taught over two years, 18 months or an intensive one-year short course.
 An increasing number of students also join MPW at the end of year 12 either to complete the courses that they have started at their previous schools or to begin a new set of subjects.
 There are 43 subjects available and no timetable restrictions.